ylee9107/ML_app_CreateCustomNewsFeed/README.md

 ## To run the ‘main.py’ file:

 Open command line and navigate to the folder/directory. then type in " python grab_news” as an example.
+This app runs every 480 mins.

 ## Required Libraries: